FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/visionportal_overview/visionportal-overview.rst

 **All sections of this Guide assume prior reading of the** :doc:`AprilTag Introduction <../apriltag_intro/apriltag-intro>` **.**

-The FTC SDK describes AprilTag pose **relative to the camera**, by default.
+The SDK describes AprilTag pose **relative to the camera**, by default.
 This computing process is called **pose estimation**, a term that emphasizes this is an estimate only, based on many factors including **camera calibration**.
-You must determine AprilTag’s best use for reaching your FTC goals.
+You must determine AprilTag’s best use for reaching your goals.

 .. toctree::